 If you are a manager then you can spearhead the channel by sharing shout-outs on a consistent schedule.
 Your team members will quickly jump on the shout-out bandwagon, and the channel will become self sustaining.

 Important: As a manager or leader you will probably get fewer shout-outs then your team.
 This is normal and okay! #you-are-awesome regardless, and the channel isn’t really about you; it’s about recognizing your people for all the awesome work they do.

 4. Mister Rogers Calls

-One of our most popular internal team building activities is 1 on 1 video connections we call Mister Rogers Calls.
+One of our most popular virtual team building activities internally is 1 on 1 video connections we call Mister Rogers Calls.
 The name is a fun spin on the purpose of the calls, which is to get to know your remote work neighbors.

 Functionally, each week an app randomly matches two people on our remote team.
 The team members then schedule a call for sometime during the week.
 The only guideline for the call is that it is about 30 minutes, and you aren’t allowed to talk about work.